Surbhi-Kohli/WebDevInterviewPrep/ReactJSConcepts/Redux.md

+## give an example of app with state managed by redux and how and why multiple reducers would manage the state

 Let's build a mini-e-commerce app to see how and why multiple reducers manage a single global state.
 Our app has two main features: a Shopping Cart and a User Authentication system.
 [1, 2, 3]
 ------------------------------